salty-vanilla/tf-anomaly/impl/dagmm/README.md

 # DAGMM
 Deep Autoencoding Gaussian Mixture Model for Unsupervised Anomaly Detection [[paper]](https://openreview.net/forum?id=BJJLHbb0-)
-In the paper, full-connected autoencoder is used.
+In this paper, full-connected autoencoder is used.
-In this repository, autoencoders with convolutional layers and full-connected.
+But in this repository, autoencoder with convolutional layers and full-connected is used.

 ## Environments
 * python 3.6